 Mr. Randall Lee Kemple, age 66 years, of Jefferson City, MO passed away Friday, October 25, 2019 at SSM Health St. Mary’s Hospital surrounded by his loving family.

-To send flowers in memory of Randy Kemple, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Randy Kemple, please visit our Heartfelt Sympathies Store.

 Randy was born on December 8, 1952 in Marshall, MO a son of Floyd Glenn and Mildred Ann (Maasen) Kemple.
 He was married on December 28, 1991 at Faith Lutheran Church in Jefferson City, MO to Stephanie L. Klatt.